CentML/DeepView.Profile/examples/gnmt/README.md

 To launch an interactive DeepView.Profile session for GNMT, run
 ```
-skyline interactive entry_point.py
+deepview interactive entry_point.py
 ```

 ## License

-This code, with the exception of the `skyline_` prefixed functions in `entry_point.py`, was adapted from the MLPerf training benchmarks and therefore shares the same license.
+This code, with the exception of the `deepview_` prefixed functions in `entry_point.py`, was adapted from the MLPerf training benchmarks and therefore shares the same license.
 The unmodified license can be found in the `LICENSE` file in the `seq2seq` directory.